s-nobakht/anomaly-detection-for-marketplaces/README.md

 # Anomaly Detection in Marketplaces
-A project for addressing anomaly detection practices in Matlab for marketplace platforms.
+A project for addressing classical anomaly detection practices in Matlab for marketplace platforms.

 # Section 1- Review of the problem and data
 ## 1-1- Problem definition